Johnathonanon/padraig-deignan/README.md

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+- As mentioned above the contact page displayed white space underneath the footer at < 1350px and I "fixed" this by increasing the height of the background image.
+I am aware that this is not ideal but given time constraints I was concerned that my attempts to rectify this may cause the page to break at other screen sizes and compound the issue, resulting in me getting bogged down in troublshooting and wasting time.
+The site still functions as intended and this page still adheres to the intented style and user experience.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the Main Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the Main Branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://johnathonanon.github.io/padraig-deignan/about.html